FloridaPlayers/Documents/Constitution.md

 Article IX – Finance

-Section 1 – Source of Funding The Florida Players Director of Finance shall prepare and submit a budget request each year in order to request funding from Student Government.
+Section 1 – Source of FundingThe Florida Players Director of Finance shall prepare and submit a budget request each year in order to request funding from Student Government.
 Other finances are derived

 11

 from donations made by individuals, corporations or departments.
-There are no dues charged to any members of this organization.
-Section 2 – Management
+There are no dues charged to any members of this organization.Section 2 – Management

 A.  The finances of Florida Players are to be managed by the Director of
     Finance and the finance committee of Florid Players according to the policies outlined by Student Government.

 B.  ThemanagementofFloridaPlayersfinancescomesinthediscretionoftheTreasurer
     of Student Government of the University of Florida.

-Section 3 - Budgets Budgets are to be submitted to the Student Government of the University of Florida at such times and in such a manner as may be prescribed by the by-laws of that body.
+Section 3 - BudgetsBudgets are to be submitted to the Student Government of the University of Florida at such times and in such a manner as may be prescribed by the by-laws of that body.
 The budgets are to be prepared by the Florida Players Treasurer and the Finance Committee.
 Before the budget is submitted it must be approved by a simple majority of the Executive Board.

-Section 4 – Special Allocations Special Allocations are to be submitted to the Student Government of the University of Florida at the discretion of the Production Manager and Director of Finance.
+Section 4 – Special AllocationsSpecial Allocations are to be submitted to the Student Government of the University of Florida at the discretion of the Production Manager and Director of Finance.
 Before the Special Allocation is submitted it must be approved by a simple majority of the